 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-March 14th is the feast day of Saint Benedict of Nursia, a small town near Rome.
+The Church celebrates Saint Benedict, of Nursia, a small town near Rome.
 He is known as the father of Western and especially Benedictine monasticism.

 Benedict was anything but a scholar.
 He mistrusted schooling and academic pursuits, fearing they might undermine his spiritual efforts.
 His time in Roman schools confirmed his opinion—they had low standards, and the city itself was a mess of corruption and vice.
 He fled to a church, where he lived for a while before abandoning city crowds forever to make a solitary life in a desert cave.